xa-io/ffxiv-tools/AR Parser/README.md

 4. An Excel workbook is created with multiple sheets for different views of the data
 5. The final file is saved with a timestamp in the filename

+## To-Dos

+1. Input other build gil rates into calculations.

 ## Acknowledgments

 - FFXIV AutoRetainer Puni.sh developers and community